 With typical fervour, Andreas dropped his other projects to concentrate on making a „really cool techno record“.
 Much to the delight of electronic music fans, he has been doing so, with surpassing brilliance, ever since.

 The marriage of Andreas’s deep musical background and peerless technical skills birthed a unique sound that runs like a high-tensile wire through his prolific output as Der Dritte Raum.
 In the course of a dozen albums and almost thirty records and EPs, Andreas has never lost his fascination with pushing the boundaries of melody and technology.

 „Commercial music has a very narrow horizon,“ he says. “ It is important for me to make music that can be played with other tracks without copying other ideas or sounds.
 It is dangerous to maintain a unique direction but that is the basic idea of making art.“

-Currently, the artist is at work on multiple projects, including polishing a new techno album for release later this year, playing with a live band, remastering old Der Dritte Raum material, and taking his music to the masses with his DJ/live performance partner Ralf Uhrlandt.
-As Der Dritte Raum live, Andreas and Ralf have been pushing the boundaries of electronica since the early ’90s.
+Currently, Andreas is at work on multiple projects, including polishing a new album for 2020, playing with a live band, remastering old Der Dritte Raum material, and taking his music to the masses with his live performance.
+As Der Dritte Raum live, Andreas has been pushing the boundaries of electronica since the early ’90s.
 They bring the studio to life onstage with an array of computers, synths, desks and effects. „The equipment keeps evolving but it’s always about jamming with sounds,“ says Andreas.

 However far-flung his gigs, or wide-ranging his ideas, Andreas is grounded by a simple truth: „I love music.
 Not just electronic music.
 All music.